patrickjuchli/basic-ftp/README.md

 `access(options): Promise<FTPResponse>`

 Get access to an FTP server.
 This method will connect to a server, optionally secure the connection with TLS, login a user and apply some default settings (TYPE I, STRU F, PBSZ 0, PROT P).
 It returns the response of the initial connect command.
 This is an instance method and thus can be called multiple times during the lifecycle of a `Client` instance.
-Whenever you do, the client is reset with a new control connection.
+Whenever you do, the client is reset with a new connection.
 This also implies that you can reopen a `Client` instance that has been closed due to an error when reconnecting with this method.
 The available options are:

 - `host (string)` Server host, default: localhost
 - `port (number)` Server port, default: 21